-Best practice: when applied to fails, biochar could provide moderate benefits in the or bio security by improving yields by 25% in the orbits, but with more infriend Impacts in temperate regions, or through improved water holding capacity and nutrient use efficiency.
-Abandoned cropland could be used to supply biomass for biochar, thus avoiding competition with food production, 5-9 Mkm of land is estimated to be available for biomass production without compromising food security and biodiversity, considering marginal and degraded land and released by pasture intensification (6.4.5.1.3).
+Best practice: When applied to land, biochar could provide moderate benefits for food security by improving yields by 25% in the tropics, but with more limited impacts in temperate regions, or through improved water holding capacity and nutrient use efficiency.
+Abandoned cropland could be used to supply biomass for biochar, thus avoiding competition with food production; 5-9 Mkm2 of land is estimated to be available for biomass production without compromising food security and biodiversity, considering marginal and degraded land and land released by pasture intensification {6.4.5.1.3}.